awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 * [SystemWrapper ★50](https://github.com/jozefizso/SystemWrapper) - SystemWrapper is .NET library for easier testing of system APIs.
 * [Sprache ★904](https://github.com/sprache/Sprache) - A simple, lightweight library for constructing parsers directly in C# code
 * [YoutubeExplode ★166](https://github.com/Tyrrrz/YoutubeExplode) - Ultimate library for extracting metadata and downloading Youtube videos and playlists.
+* [DeviceId ★17](https://github.com/MatthewKing/DeviceId) - Generate a 'device ID' that can be used to uniquely identify a computer.

 ## MVVM